UtrechtUniversity/yoda/docs/design/conventions/index.md

 Rules for subcategory names are as follows:

-- must contain only letters, numbers, spaces, commas, periods, parentheses, underscores, and hyphens.
+- must contain only letters, numbers, spaces, commas, periods, parentheses, underscores, and hyphens;
+- must not exceed 2700 bytes[^1].

+Despite the 2700-byte length limitation, it is strongly advised not to exceed 63 characters as longer names would be hard to read in the Group Manager module.

 See: [iRODS rule](https://github.com/UtrechtUniversity/yoda-ruleset/blob/d9e8c8d0699f692e11eed8e8aa6c8fb136461af3/uuGroupPolicyChecks.r#L66-L75), [Python rule](https://github.com/UtrechtUniversity/yoda-ruleset/blob/e61f7e088c2f046d2fbe7b1095ff608f229d19ae/util/yoda_names.py#L23-L30)

 ## Licenses

 Detailed information regarding default and non-default licenses can be found in the [Installing licenses](/administration/installing-licenses.md) page.

+# Footnotes

+[^1]: Number of bytes directly translates to number of characters, only in case of single-byte characters.